-Insuring your shipments is crucial to protecting yourself, either for lost packages or damaged items.
+Insuring your shipments is crucial to protecting yourself, either from lost packages or damaged items.
 Here are some things to keep in mind when you’re dealing with insurance.

-- The cost of postage isn’t automatically included in insurance, and should be added into your total declared package value, as seen here:
+The cost of postage isn’t automatically included in insurance through our third-party provider, Shipsurance, and should be added to your total declared package value, as seen here:

 Some items must have Signature Confirmation to qualify for coverage

 In order to insure certain items, you need to pay for Signature Confirmation.
 Be sure to read the Shipsurance Terms and Conditions to ensure you’re properly shipping your items 👍

 Here are the items that require Signature Confirmation in order to be insured: